A Complete AEON MALL Guide: Not Just Shopping! Enjoy the Latest Activities for All Ages

 If you are traveling from Tokyo to Lake Kawaguchiko, then you can take the highway bus or train.

-Highway Bus
+By Highway Bus

 You can get to Kawaguchiko Station by highway bus without any transfers from Shinjuku, Narita Airport, Haneda Airport, Tokyo Station, Shinagawa, Shibuya, or Yokohama.
-This is most recommended for first-time visitors.
-If there’s no traffic, then you can arrive at your destination within two hours from Shinjuku or Shinagawa.

-If you plan to walk around the Lake Kawaguchiko area, then it would be very convenient to use the Kawaguchiko Sightseeing Bus.
 The Mt.
 Fuji and Fuji Five Lakes Passport (2-Days) (adults 2,600 yen, children 1,300 yen) is a great option if you want access to unlimited rides and is valid for two days.
 The pass is sold at the Fujikyu Bus ticket counter in Kawaguchiko Station.

 Aside from these deals, there are various other discount tickets available.
 Please check out the official Fujikyu Bus website (Japanese) for details.

-Train
+By Train

-Rental Car
+By Rental Car

-A car is also recommended for traveling to Lake Kawaguchiko.
+A car is also recommended for traveling to Kawaguchiko.
 By using the expressway, you can get to Lake Kawaguchiko from Tokyo in about an hour and 30 to 40 minutes.

 It would be easier to travel around by car as the Lake Kawaguchiko area does have many sights to see.
-If you plan to travel long distances with a large party, then it would be cheaper in some cases to rent a car rather than taking the bus or train.
+If you plan to travel long distances with a large party, then it would be cheaper in some cases to rent a car rather than take the bus or train.

 MATCHA offers a 10% discount coupon when renting a car from Nippon Rent-A-Car, a major Japanese car rental company, that is exclusive to international visitors.
 Be sure to check it out if you’re considering renting a car!